Drahomán Prize

 Purpose of the Prize

-The award is designed to support and celebrate the collaborative work of translators from Ukrainian into the world languages, who open Ukrainian literature and the real Ukraine, reproduced in the texts of Ukrainian writers, to the world.
+The award is designed to support and celebrate the collaborative work of translators from Ukrainian into the world languages, who open Ukrainian literature, society, and culture to the world.

 The Prize is awarded for